notepad-plus-plus/npp-usermanual/content/docs/command-prompt.md

 * `-openFoldersAsWorkspace`: Any folders listed as arguments will be opened as a workspace, rather than opening all the contained files individually.
 * `-titleAdd="additional title bar text"`: Add a dash and a space and the supplied text to the right side of the application title bar (new to v8.0.0).
 * `-pluginMessage="text for plugin(s)"`: If plugin developers need extra command line arguments, then users can add this option, and the plugin will be [notified](../plugin-communication/#NPPN_CMDLINEPLUGINMSG "NPPN_CMDLINEPLUGINMSG") that it can parse that string for extra information (new to v8.4.2).
     - You can only give Notepad++ _one_ `-pluginMessage` argument.
-If you have multiple pieces of information you want to pass to one or more plugins, they have to be joined together, such as, `-pluginMessage="arg1=Val1;arg2=Val2"`, and the plugin has to know how to split the contents of that message into the pieces that the plugin needs.
+    - If you have multiple pieces of information you want to pass to one or more plugins, they have to be joined together in that same single argument.
-    - Every plugin defines their own usage of the message.
-        - Plugin users will need to check the documentation for the specific plugin to see what exact synatax it wants.
-        - Plugin authors are [encouraged](../plugin-communication/#NPPN_CMDLINEPLUGINMSG "NPPN_CMDLINEPLUGINMSG") to use the example above as a guideline and convention for how to interpret their portion of the `-pluginMessage` , to make sure that multiple plugins would be able to handle their own portions of the `-pluginMessage` string, without interfering with each other.
+        - Each plugin will use the plugin name as the prefix for its sub-argument names.
+        - Each sub-argument will be in `name=value` format.
+        - Each sub-argument should be separated by a `;` semicolon.
+        - Example:
+           ```
+           -pluginMessage="NppExecScriptPath=C:\Program Files\Notepad++\plugins\NppExec\init.py;NppExecArg2=arg2Value;mimeToolsSettings=disable;pluginYInfo=show"
+           ```
 * `filepath`: File or folder name to open (absolute or relative path name).

 The order of the options is not important.
 Brackets indicate that the options